 Q. Can pharmacies provide a repeat dispensing service to patients from other Clinical Commissioning Group (CCG) areas?

 Yes, as part of the new Terms of Service, community pharmacies must provide the repeat dispensing service to any patients who present repeat dispensing prescriptions at their pharmacy, whether the prescriber is in the same CCG as the pharmacy, or another CCG.

-Q. Do I need to let my local NHS England team know that I have completed training to provide repeat dispensing and that my pharmacy is starting to provide repeat dispensing services?
+Q. Do I need to let my local NHS England and NHS Improvement team know that I have completed training to provide repeat dispensing and that my pharmacy is starting to provide repeat dispensing services?

 Q. What are the training requirements for repeat dispensing?